Shuk-Buleya/Script_Programming/lesson4.md

 - **Keep it readable.** A long `else if` chain is often better as a `switch`.
 A simple `if-else` is often clearer than a ternary.

 ### **Next Steps: Practice!**
-Checkput the following mini project:
+Checkout the following mini project:
 **Rock Paper Scissors:** Use `if` statements to compare player and computer choices from an array.